kylefrost/dot-cli/README.md

     $ pip install dot

-Or if you want to install it from source
+Or if you want the most up-to-date version (could be broken!):

     $ git clone https://github.com/kylefrost/dot.git
     $ cd dot/